-Timothy Snyder, a rising-star historian at Yale, of Bloodlands most recently, is turning up the heat on his friend Tony Judt’s parting sermons about “social democracy.”
+Timothy Snyder, a rising-star historian at Yale (most recently of Bloodlands: Europe Between Hitler and Stalin), is turning up the heat on his friend Tony Judt’s parting sermons about “social democracy.”
 I’m taking Tony ...| More

 Alaska-based composer John Luther Adams thinks of "place as music and music as place."
 A dark, swirling epic of the sea called Become Ocean is the largest orchestral work Adams has written yet. | Hear More

 Thanks from all of us at Open Source for visiting our webpage.
 As part of our Kickstarter campaign, we're revisiting our favorite moments and themes from 2014.

 We're kicking off our year-in-review with Larry Lessig and Zephyr Teachout, two campaigners for political reform in the hostile climate of 2014.
 We've got our ear to the ground, though, looking for another Teddy Roosevelt moment in American politics.